This FAQ was last updated on Friday 10 July 2020 at 5pm.

 The No Detriment Rule

-To help ensure that students aren't disadvantaged in their academic progress because of COVID-19, our Education Officer Nat has been working with the University on a policy called the 'No Detriment Policy'.
+To help ensure that students aren't disadvantaged in their academic progress because of COVID-19, our 2019/2020 Education Officer Nat worked with the University on a policy called the 'No Detriment Policy'.
 It will potentially help you out if your grades suffer because of the current situation - you can find a full explanation of how this works here.

 Is the University still running lectures?